EBV-positive mucocutaneous ulcer

 This section has been translated automatically.

 EBV-positive mucocutaneous ulcer is a new provisional category in the current WHO classification for lymphoid neoplasms.
-It has been distinguished from EBV+ DLBCL, NOS due to its self-limiting course and good response to conservative measures.
-This EBV-associated lymphoproliferative disorder occurs preferentially in elderly patients with varying degrees of (e.g., therapeutically induced) or infectious (HIV+) immunodeficiency (Bunn B et al. 2015).
+It has been differentiated from EBV+ DLBCL, NOS due to its self-limiting course and good response to conservative measures.
+This EBV-associated lymphoproliferative disease (see EBV infections below) occurs preferentially in older patients with various types of (e.g. therapeutically induced) or infectious (HIV+) immunodeficiency (Bunn B et al. 2015).

 Histology